-The curriculum is informed by external reference points, which develop a range of technical, profession and vocational, employability transferable key skills appropriate to the level of the award, it aims:
+The Foundation Degree in Early Years Care and Education is a level 4 and 5 programme which runs for 2 years.
+The content is informed by external reference points, which develop a range of technical, professional, vocational, employability transferable key skills appropriate to the level of the award.